AneeqMalik/AneeqMalik/README.md

 * Leads with passion, infusing projects with enthusiasm and a relentless drive to succeed.
 Then let's connect.
 I'm eager to hear your vision and craft the next digital masterpiece, together.
 * P.S.
 Yes, I build tech marvels, but I still haven't mastered folding a fitted sheet.
 Let's just say my superpowers have their limits.

-* 🌍  I'm based in Karchi
+* 🌍  I'm based in Karachi
 * ✉️  You can contact me at [aneeqkarimmalik@gmail.com](mailto:aneeqkarimmalik@gmail.com)

 ### Skills